In Exercises 5–8, assume that the Poisson distribution appl... | Channels for Pearson+

 1

-Step 1: Recall the formula for the Poisson probability distribution: P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of occurrences, k is the number of occurrences we are interested in, and e is the base of the natural logarithm (approximately 2.718).
+Understand the problem: The Poisson distribution is used to model the number of events (hurricanes) occurring in a fixed interval of time (years).
+The mean number of hurricanes per year is given as 5.5.
+We are tasked with finding the expected number of years with exactly 7 hurricanes over a 118-year period.

-Step 2: Identify the given values from the problem.
-Here, λ = 5.5 (the mean number of hurricanes per year) and k = 0 (since we are finding the probability of no hurricanes in a year).
+Recall the formula for the Poisson probability mass function (PMF): P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of events, k is the number of events we are interested in, and e is the base of the natural logarithm (approximately 2.718).

 Verified video answer for a similar problem: